huseyin4334/sqlserver-practice/database-engineering/acid/ACID.md

     - Repeatable Read (Snapshot Isolation Level)
       - This isolation level prevents dirty reads and non-repeatable reads and lost updates.
       - It's snapshots the committed or uncommitted data in the beginning of the transaction.
-      - When other transactions inserted data and committed, we won't see it in postgreSQL, but we will see it in other databases.
+      - When other transactions inserted data and committed, we won't see uncommitted data in postgreSQL, but we will see it in other databases.
       - You will see the same data with the beginning of the transaction until commit the transaction.
 Because of that, you can see the uncommitted changes by other transactions.
       - BEGIN TRANSACTION WITH ISOLATION LEVEL REPEATABLE READ
     - Serializable